Teachers are tasked with a very important job: educate future generations. But are they taking the time to plan for their own futures?

-Here are four ways teachers can make smart moves that allow flexibility and stability with their finances.
+Here are four ways you can make smart money moves that allow flexibility and stability with your finances.

 Pay Off Student Loans

-Don’t forget to look for special grants or loans offered to teachers that can help with planning for the school year.
+Also, look for special grants or loans offered to teachers to help with planning and classroom costs during the school year.